Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 - Cash is king.
 Cash transactions now represent roughly 30% of all Florida home sales, up from 20% in 2019.
 If your home is attractive to cash buyers, you have a significant advantage.

 - Rate lock anxiety.
 Buyers worry about rates rising during escrow.
-A cash sale eliminates this risk entirely.
+A cash sale removes the buyer's rate-lock deadline.
+Title, payoff, HOA, and document issues can still affect closing.

 Best Time to Sell in 2026